Skip to content ↓

 Intimate or Invasive treatment

-This will only take place at the discretion of the Head of School and Governors, with written permission from the parents/carers and only under exceptional circumstances.
+This will only take place at the discretion of the Principal and Governors, with written permission from the parents/carers and only under exceptional circumstances.
 Two adults, one of the same gender as the child, must be present for the administration of such treatment.
 Cases will be agreed and reviewed on an individual basis.
 All such treatment will be recorded.

 Emergency Procedures